 I am a mediator and neutral workplace investigator in Atlanta, Georgia, backed with 23-years of experience as an attorney.
-I am also the president of Win-Win Resolve, a law firm focused exclusively on workplace investigations, employee hotlines, workplace mediation, and internal dispute resolution programs.
+I am also the managing partner of Win-Win Resolve, a law firm focused exclusively on workplace investigations, employee hotlines, workplace mediation, and internal dispute resolution programs.

 In March of 2013, I was honored to be 1 of 7 attorneys invited as an expert to testify before the EEOC in Washington, D.C.
 In my testimony, I urged the EEOC to implement a pilot program incorporating a structured ADR process into the EEOC’s post-cause conciliation process and to modify its investigation process for improved quality.
 You can read my testimony on the EEOC’s website.

 Prior to focusing my practice on workplace neutral services, I was in-house counsel for 14-years at the General Electric Company.
 At GE, my roles included General Counsel of GE’s Transportation business in Erie, PA and Senior Counsel at GE’s Energy business in Atlanta, GA and GE’s Healthcare business in Waukesha, WI.
 After leaving GE, I represented both employees and employers before I shifted my focus full-time to workplace neutral services.

 In addition to mediating employment cases, I also conduct neutral workplace investigations nationwide.
 Over the course of my two decade career, I have spearheaded hundreds of complex and sensitive investigations into allegations of misconduct, including sexual harassment, retaliation, discrimination, and violations of company policy.
 I have found that my personal and professional experience enables me to quickly establish trust and confidence in the integrity of the investigative process and has led to the successful resolution of many situations and assisted in avoiding costly litigation.